Skip to main content

 The major benefits of EXACOR MgO panels versus traditional gypsum underlayment products align with the key elements that set up successful multifamily builds: They can help reduce cycle time, reduce the number of on-site trades, be easily installed by existing framing crews and contribute to sound and fire-resistance-rated assemblies in accordance with today’s building standards.

-Using gypsum underlayment can impact a construction schedule: A separate crew is required for installation, and because they are usually booked months in advance, the entire construction timeline is often built around their availability.
-Site preparation for gypsum installation also requires cleaning, sealing openings to provide proper curing conditions, caulk sealing of penetrations and ensuring there’s enough water and space to prepare the gypsum mixture.
-Additionally, other trades must stop working once the site is prepared, limiting what can be done until the gypsum underlayment has been poured, cured and sealed.
+Site preparation for gypsum installation also requires cleaning, sealing openings to provide proper curing conditions, caulk sealing of penetrations, and ensuring enough water and space to prepare the gypsum mixture.
+Additionally, other trades must stop working once the site is prepared, limiting what can be done until the gypsum underlayment has been poured, cured, and sealed.

 Gypsum installation typically occurs after all framing is complete and the building is “dried in.”
 In ideal conditions, it could require up to seven days to cure.
 This timeline can be extended by unfavorable conditions such as heat, high humidity or cold temperatures that can cause delays and, perhaps, added expense to keep the temperature within the building in the optimum range for curing.
 If the proper conditions aren’t maintained during curing, gypsum underlayment is prone to cracking.
-Cracked underlayment would need to be reworked to avoid adhesion problems with the finished flooring.
+Cracked underlayment must be reworked to avoid adhesion problems with the finished flooring.

 For TDK Construction, a development and construction company in Murfreesboro, Tennessee, choosing EXACOR panels over gypsum underlayment equated to real-time savings in a 127-unit luxury apartment community in Goodlettsville, Tennessee.